ansys/pyedb/doc/source/user_guide/communication_protocols.rst

    edb = Edb(edbpath="/tmp/my_project.aedb", version="2025.2", grpc=True)

-If connexion was successful, you should something similar to this in the console:
+If connection was successful, you should something similar to this in the console:

 .. code-block:: console
    PyEDB INFO: Using PyEDB with gRPC as Beta until ANSYS 2025R2 official release.